terraform-google-modules/terraform-google-bigquery/README.md

 ## Install
 ### Terraform
-Be sure you have the correct Terraform version (0.10.x), you can choose the binary here:
+Be sure you have the correct Terraform version (0.11.x), you can choose the binary here:
 - https://releases.hashicorp.com/terraform/

-## Run Examples
-`cd ./examples/basic_bq`
-`terraform init`
-`terraform plan -var-file example.tfvars`
-`terraform apply -var-file example.tfvars`

 ## TODO
 * modify test/integration/gcloud/integration.bats